-No information is available on the clinical use of dexmethylphenidate during breastfeeding; however, the manufacturer estimates that a fully breastfed infant would receive a relative dose of 0.2 to 0.7% of the maternal weight adjusted dose.
-Dexmethylphenidate is an isomer of methylphenidate.
-Methylphenidate levels in milk are low and not detectable in the serum of a few breastfed infants.
-If dexmethylphenidate is required by the mother, it is not a reason to discontinue breastfeeding.[1]
-It is possible that large dosages of dexmethylphenidate might interfere with milk production, especially in women whose lactation is not well established.
+In dosages prescribed for medical indications, limited evidence indicates that methylphenidate levels in milk are very low and not detectable in infant serum.
+If methylphenidate is required by the mother, it is not a reason to discontinue breastfeeding.[1]
+It is possible that large dosages of methylphenidate might interfere with milk production, especially in women whose lactation is not well established.